Category Archives: Microneedling

 Microneedling (collagen induction therapy) entails wounding and skin disruption to induce hair growth and regeneration.
 In my prior posts on Follica, people often made informative comments about at-home microneedling and dermarolling for hair growth.

-My original post on using dermarolling in combination with Minoxidil was published all the way back in 2013.
-More evidence on the benefits of microneedling for hair loss reversal came in 2017, courtesy of Dr. Rachita Dhurat.
+This post was first published in December 2019.
+The second half has more recent updates.
+I also wrote a post in 2013 on using dermarolling in combination with Minoxidil.
+And I discussed more evidence on the benefits of microneedling for hair loss reversal in 2017, courtesy of Dr. Rachita Dhurat.

 At-Home Microneedling for Hair Growth